dstkeehan/dstkeehan.github.io/research.md

   XVI International Conference on Stochastic Programming, July 2023, Davis, California.

-  54<sup>th</sup> Annual Conference of the Operations Research Society of New Zealand, Oct.
+  54<sup>th</sup> Conference of the Operations Research Society of New Zealand, Oct.
 2022, Auckland, New Zealand.